-Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A MONCU Nasdaq Capital Market common stock, \$0.0001 par value, and one-half of one warrant Shares of Class A common stock MON Nasdaq Capital Market Warrants included as part of the units MONCW Nasdaq Capital Market

-Indicate by check mark whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock, \$0.0001 par value, and one-half of one warrant Nasdaq Capital Market Shares of Class A common stock MON Nasdaq Capital Market Warrants included as part of the units MONCW Nasdaq Capital Market Indicate by check mark whether the issuer (1) filed all 12 months (or for such shorter period that the registrant for the past 90 days.
+Yes \boxtimes No \square • • Indicate by check mark whether the registrant has sub Rule 405 of Regulation S-T (§232.405 of this chapter) dur to submit such files).
+Yes \boxtimes No \square , , · Indicate by check mark whether the registrant is a la company or an emerging growth company.
+See definiti "emerging growth company" in Rule 12b-2 of the Exchan ons of "large accelerated filer", "acc Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting com npany 🗵 Emerging growth com pany 🗵 If an emerging growth company, indicate by check mark any new or revised financial accounting standards provid Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of t the Exchange Act).
+Yes $oxdot$ No $oxdot$ As of August 4, 2021, there were 25,000,000 shares of C \$0.0001 par value, issued and outstanding. lass A common stock, \$0.0001 par val lue, and 6,250,000 shares of Class B common stock,

-Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company X

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🗆

-As of May 26, 2021, there were 25,000,000 shares of Class A common stock, \$0.0001 par value, and 6,250,000 shares of Class B common stock, \$0.0001 par value, issued and outstanding.

-FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2021 TABLE OF CONTENTS
+FORM 10-Q FOR THE QUARTER ENDED JUNE 30, 2021 TABLE OF CONTENTS

 Page

-Part I. Financial Information
+Part I. Finance cial Information

 Item 1.
 Financial Statements

-Condensed Balance Sheets (Unaudited) 1
+Condensed Balance Sheets as of June 30, 2021 (unaudited) and December 31, 2020 1

-Condensed Statement of Operations (Unaudited) 2
+Unaudited Condensed Statements of Operations for the three-month and six-month periods ended June 30, 2021 2

-Condensed Statement of Changes in Stockholders' Equity (Unaudited) 3
+Unaudited Condensed Statements of Changes in Stockholders' Equity for the three-month and six-month periods

+ended June 30, 2021 3

-Condensed Statement of Cash Flows (Unaudited) 4
+Unaudited Condensed Statement of Cash Flows for the six-month period ended June 30, 2021 4

-Notes to Unaudited Condensed Financial Statements (Unaudited) 5
+Notes to Condensed Financial Statements 5

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of
+Management's Discussion and Analysis of Financial Condition and Results of Operations 17

-Operations 21

 Item 3.
-Quantitative and Qualitative Disclosures Regarding Market Risk 24
+Quantitative and Qualitative Disclosures Regarding Market Risk 20

 Item 4.
-Controls and Procedures 24
+Controls and Procedures 20

 Part II .
-Other Information 26
+Othe r Information 21

 Item 1.
-Legal Proceedings 26
+Legal Proceedings 21

-Item 1A.Risk Factors 26
+Item 1A.
+Risk Factors 21

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 27
+Unregistered Sales of Equity Securities and Use of Proceeds 21

 Item 3.
-Defaults Upon Senior Securities 28
+Defaults Upon Senior Securities 21

 Item 4.
-Mine Safety Disclosures 28
+Mine Safety Disclosures 21

 Item 5.
-Other Information 28
+Other Information 21

 Item 6.
-Exhibits 29
+Exhibits 22

 Part III.
-Signatures 30
+Signa atures 23

+,